ageorge95/LEAF-chia-plot-check-organiser/README.md

 # Feedback/ Contribution
 - Please post any issues you encountered or any feature requests in the issues tab.
+- Do not forget to join the Discord server dedicated for this tool: https://discord.gg/TnbYb2bTmt
 - Also, feel free to contribute to the tool's development with a PR.

 # Short overview of the GUI

 ![alt text](https://raw.githubusercontent.com/ageorge95/LEAF-chia-plot-check-organiser/main/ReadMe_resources/overall.jpg?raw=true)

-NOTE: The output is present in the GUI's output, in the runtime_log.log and returned to the caller method, if used as a sub-module.
+NOTE: The output is present in the GUI's output, in runtime_log.log and returned to the caller method, if used as a sub-module.

 # How to use
+The tool was designed mainly for Windows, but should work on every OS where python is supported.

 The tool can be used via its GUI or as a submodule in your python scripts.

-If you want fast support (faster than with github issues that is), join our Discord server: https://discord.gg/TnbYb2bTmt

-Also, if you want any other hints added here, just let me know via our discord server 🙂

 # Support
 Found this project useful?
 Send your ❤ in any form you can 🙂.
 Please contact me if you donated and want to be added to the contributors list !